 Do I have to go to a hearing?

 It depends.
-Initially, your application is reviewed by Colorado’s Disability Determination Services and a hearing is not necessary.
-At the next stage, which is an appeal to the Administrative Law Judge, most claimants do appear before a Judge.
-Being at the hearing is helpful to your claim and can increase your chances of winning.
-It is your opportunity to tell a Judge why you can’t work, to explain any inconsistencies in the file, and to express the hardship you’ve endured.
-Appeals to the Appeals Council and to the Federal Court do not require your presence.
+Initially, an application is reviewed by Colorado’s Disability Determination Services.
+The next stage is an appeal called a request for reconsideration.
+If you win at either of these stages, a hearing is unnecessary.
+However, if your claim is denied and an appeal to an Administrative Law Judge is filed, a hearing is required.
+Attending a hearing is helpful and can increase your chances of winning.
+It is an opportunity to explain why you can’t work, any inconsistencies in the file, and to express any hardship endured.
+Appeals to the Appeals Council and to the Federal Court do not require a hearing.